bozonx/stt-gateway-microservice/n8n-nodes-bozonx-stt-gateway-microservice/README.md

 - `gatewayUrl` comes from Credentials.
 It must include protocol (http/https) and have no trailing slash.
 - `basePath` is a node parameter.
 Leading/trailing slashes are ignored.
 Default: `stt/api/v1`.
-- Authentication is done via the `Authorization: Bearer <token>` header provided by Credentials.
+- If an API Token is provided in Credentials, the node will send `Authorization: Bearer <token>`.
+If not provided, no Authorization header is added.

 ### Example successful response (200)